Intermediaries, go-betweens, brokers, and middlemen:

 Here there is a manufacturer or producer that sells to a wholesaler.
 Who sells to a distributor.
 Who sells to a retailer, who sells to a consumer, etc.

 But the direct to consumer business model skips a few steps.
 In it, finished goods inventory goes directly from the manufacturer or producer to the end consumer.
-Or directly from the wholesale to the end consumer.
+Or directly from the wholesaler to the end consumer (learn how to buy wholesale).
 Or directly from the distributor to the end consumer.

 The theme?
 It does directly to the end consumer.